 - 10 minutes maximum per performer, coordinated by a different guest host each month.

 - Tropical juice and coffee provided by the SBGS.
 Fruit, cake and cookies are welcome: please bring enough to display and share.

-The host for our February 2019 Open Mic will be Ben Zussman.
+The host for our August 2019 Open Mic will be Yuri Liberzon.

 Andrea Gonzales Caballero is a spectacular Spanish guitarist who is now living in New York.
 She began playing the guitar when she was 7 years old.
 She gave her first concert at age 8.
 She has since played in many festivals and performed in many countries.
 Her 1st prize awards in competitions include the XII Alhambra International Competition in 2016 in Spain, the 40th International Fernando Sor Competition in Italy, the International Guitar Prize in Germany, and the Tarrega Competition to name just a few.
 Andrea will present a masterclass on Sunday.

 Duo Melis is made up of Greek guitarist Alexis Muzurakis and Spanish guitarist Susana Prieto.
 They made their debut in 1999 at the International Guitar Festival of Volos, Greece.
 They have won numerous awards both individually and together.
 In 1999, they won first prize at the International Guitar Duo Competition in Germany.
 The following year they won the Guitar Duo Competition in France.
 Since 2006, Alexis and Susana have taught at the Conservatoire National de Strasbourg in France.
 They will present a masterclass on Sunday.